Get

 • Tendency to hide

 Keeping your own stress levels under control is the most effective way to stave off stress in your dog.
 However, even if you are not stressed yourself, there might still be lifestyle situations that are stressing out your dog and should be addressed.
-So, it’s a good idea to visit or call your veterinarian to determine what’s causing that stress so it can be eliminated or at least decreased.
+So, it’s a good idea to visit or call a veterinarian to determine what’s causing that stress so it can be eliminated or at least decreased.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!